 What’s Your Sine?

-Directions: Use the digits 1 through 9, at most one time each, to fill in the boxes and make THREE true number sentences:
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make three true statements.

 Hint